-11The OED provides phonological information for 167 out of the 543 comparative out-types in my data.
+&lt;sup>14The OED provides phonological information for 167 out of the 543 comparative out-types in my data.
 For these items, primary stress distribution is unambiguous: all of them have primary stress on the base form.
-Also, all clearly comparative out-verbs in the Longman Pronunciation Dictionary (cf. Wells 2007) are listed with primary stress on the base (e.g., outcláss, outfíght, outlíve, outrún, outsmárt).
+Also, all clearly comparative out-verbs in the Longman Pronunciation Dictionary (cf. Wells 2007) are listed with primary stress on the base (e.g., outcláss, outfight, outlíve, outrún, outsmárt).

-Figure 10: Lexeme formation rule for comparative out.
-(Abbr.: CARD = CARDINALITY; DEG = DEGREE; MEASURE-DIM = MEASURE DIMENSION; RES-STATE = RESULT STATE.)
+Fig. 12 Lexeme formation rule for comparative out-.
+(Abbr.: CARD = CARDINALITY; DEG = DEGREE; MEASURE-DIM = MEASURE DIMENSION; RES-STATE = RESULT STATE)

-Recall that, with regard to the scalar-comparative component of the construction, we need to ensure three key ingredients.
-First, the analysis here rests on the empirically well-supported assumption that comparison brings about the macro-event's EFFECT, and thus needs to be attached to the CAUSE sub-event.
-Second, it needs to allow for flexibility regarding scale type.
-Third, it needs to allow for either comparison of event properties (or cardinalities) of CAUSE and CORRELATE or for the mere surpassment of a threshold value.
-The first condition is tackled straighforwardly by making the comparator attribute ' $(\mathbf{C}{s,Rel} (\mathbf{A},\mathbf{S})$ ' attach to the degree or cardinality value \mathbf{A} inside the CAUSE.
-Similarly, underspecification of scale type and dimensions for property scales are ensured by typing the MEASURE-DIM attribute \mathbf{B} as the supertype scale that encompasses both cardinality and property scales in the type hierarchy (see also Zinova 2016).
-Finally, the rule provides flexibility of what is being compared in the following way: The comparator states that it is value \mathbf{A} (i.e. α) that exceeds value \mathbf{B} (i.e. β), where α measures out the CAUSE itself, while β constitutes the value of the threshold.
-In all cases, even those that do not allow for directly comparing CAUSE and CORRELATE such as the crappy-diet example in (31), the threshold is determined by the CORRELATE event via DETERMINED-BY 6.
+making the comparator attribute ' $( \square, Rel (\square, S))$ ' attach to the degree or cardinality value [4] inside the CAUSE.
+Similarly, underspecification of scale type and dimensions for property scales are ensured by typing the MEASURE-DIM attribute [3] as the supertype scale that encompasses both cardinality and property scales in the type hierarchy (see also Zinova 2016).
+Finally, the rule provides flexibility of what is being compared in the following way: The comparator states that it is value [4] (i.e. $\alpha$ ) that exceeds value [5] (i.e. $\beta$ ), where $\alpha$ measures out the CAUSE itself, while $\beta$ constitutes the value of the threshold.
+In all cases, even those that do not allow for directly comparing CAUSE and CORRELATE such as the crappy-diet example in (33), the threshold is determined by the CORRELATE event via DETERMINED-BY [6].

 Technically less straightforward is the question of how we ensure the default case, upon which we compare properties of these two sub-events.
-The lexeme formation rule does so via the conditional constraint formulated at the bottom of the AVM: 'iff $\exists \simeq \boxed{7}$ $\longrightarrow \boxed{8} \triangleq \boxed{5}$ '.
-In prose, this constraint says the following: if the MEASURE-DIM attributes of the two sub-events are similar or equal (for example both applying to a property scale with the dimension SPEED), the threshold value β (i.e. $\boxed{5}$) is structurally identical to the scalar value γ (i.e. $\boxed{8}$) provided via the correlate's MEASURE-DIM attribute.
+The lexeme formation rule does so via the conditional constraint formulated at the bottom of the AVM: 'iff $[3] \simeq [7] \longrightarrow [8] \triangleq [5]$ '.
+In prose, this constraint says the following: if the MEASURE-DIM attributes of the two sub-events are similar or equal (for example both applying to a property scale with the dimension SPEED), the threshold value $\beta$ (i.e. [5]) is structurally identical to the scalar value $\gamma$ (i.e. [8]) provided via the correlate's MEASURE-DIM attribute.

-Let us finally comment on the morphological base, and how its properties are connected to the properties of the complex lexeme in Figure 10.
-As briefly mentioned at the beginning of section 4.1, and shown far more comprehensively by both Ahn (2021) and Kotowski (2020), comparative out- is highly promiscuous regarding the input it allows.
+Let us finally comment on the morphological base, and how its properties are connected to the properties of the complex lexeme in Fig. 12.
+As briefly mentioned at the beginning of Sect.
+4.1, and shown far more comprehensively by both Kotowski (2021) and Ahn (2022), comparative out- is highly promiscuous regarding the input it allows.
 This does not only hold for the syntactic category or aspectual type of the base form, but also for its ontological class more generally.
-Consider the examples in (32), which are preceded by a short classification of their ontological type and syntactic category.
+Consider the examples in (34), which are preceded by a short classification of their ontological type and syntactic category.

-- (32) a.
-CAUSATIVE ACCOMPLISHMENT VERB: Bojemoi, that woman has toes that could outcrush a boa constrictor!"12 - b.
+- (34) a.
+CAUSATIVE ACCOMPLISHMENT VERB: Bojemoi, that woman has toes that could outcrush a boa constrictor!" - b.
 DEGREE ACHIEVEMENT VERB: [...] the bananas on top of my refrigerator and kitchen cabinets ripened into snacking status the fastest.
-After four days, they [...] continued to outripen all the other tested fruit.13 - c.
+After four days, they [...] continued to outripen all the other tested fruit. - c.
 ABSTRACT MEASURE NOUN: Mascis' style is as a controlled squall like a windstorm trying to out-decibel a jet engine.
 (COCA) - d.
 PERSON/ROLE NOUN Out-priesting the priests "isn't the same as embracing the vocation to lead through service"...
 (COCA) - e.
 ATTITUDINAL PHRASE For a low-key but tantalizing night in, dust off the Scrabble box and challenge him to out-dirty-mouth you.
 (COCA) - f.
 EVALUATIVE ADJECTIVE It's not that being considerate is frustrating on its own, but when it becomes a competition to out-polite somebody else, it can get annoying. (iWeb)